Assault on Precinct 13 (1976 film): Legacy and remake

 Assault has influenced a number of action films that came after, setting the rules for the genre that would continue with films such as Die Hard and The Matrix.
 The second section of From Dusk till Dawn was described by Variety as a "Night of the Living Dead-tinged offshoot of ...
 Assault on Precinct 13".
 The character of Scott wears a t-shirt with the words 'Precinct 13' on it as a homage to the film.
 In 2002, the film inspired Florent Emilio Siri's quasi-remake The Nest.
 The core plot of the film has reportedly inspired a 2019 Indian Tamil film Kaithi.

 As a result of the film, John Carpenter went on to work with producer Irwin Yablans on Halloween, the most successful film of Carpenter's career.
 Due to the success of Assault in London, Carpenter named the Shape in Halloween after Michael Myers of Miracle Films, the British distributor for Assault.
 Myers's son Martin considered the tribute as a "tremendous honor" and "a lasting memorial to his late father".
 Donald Pleasence would go on to star in Carpenter's Halloween because his daughters were big fans of Assault.
 Debra Hill, the film's script supervisor, went on to produce Carpenter's future features and become his girlfriend.

-In 2005, the film was remade by director Jean-François Richet and starring Ethan Hawke and Laurence Fishburne.
+In 2005, the film was remade by French director Jean-François Richet and starring Ethan Hawke and Laurence Fishburne.
 The Richet remake has been praised by some as an expertly made B-movie, and dismissed by others as formulaic, with many critics preferring the original Assault to the remake.